 The NFB will write to the member informing them of the suspension and at that point all NFB services will be terminated and the NFB logo should be removed from all of the company’s publications, website and vehicles (under the Consumer Protection from Unfair Trading Regulations 2008 it states that it is an offence for a company or individual to falsely claim affiliations or connections, including those to trade associations).
 The member has 30 days to appeal to the suspension in writing.
 Should either an appeal not be forthcoming or the appeal is turned down by the NFB, the member will accordingly be expelled.

-Please see the documents section on the right for further information and useful forms.
+Please visit our documents section for more information and useful forms.